Effective Date May 25, 2018

 Some of our events are sponsored.
 We may provide an attendee list to certain sponsors.
 If you do not wish to have your information shared with a sponsor or to receive information from sponsors, you can express your preferences when you register for events.

-Personal Information Provided to Acquire Content Access
+c.
+Personal Data Provided to Acquire Content Access

 We offer exciting content for SU’s community members and non-community members alike.
 In addition to producing original content, we also subscribe to news feeds and blogs produced by others, which we link to and from our website.
 This means you may find yourself on an SU site or reading SU content and we will offer you a link to another organization’s website where you will find content on exponential technologies or exponential thinking that we or our faculty find relevant and useful to you.
 At these times, you will be leaving the SU Site(s).
-SU is not responsible or liable for content provided by these third party websites or Personal Information they may happen to gather from you.
+SU is not responsible or liable for content provided by these third-party websites or Personal Data they may happen to gather from you.

 You may manage your SU subscriptions by subscribing or unsubscribing at any time.
 Please note that if you have set your browser to block cookies, this may have an impact on your ability to unsubscribe.
 If you have any difficulties managing your email or other communication preferences with SU, please contact us at firstname.lastname@example.org.